TiffanyDonner/paw-perfect-planner/README.md

 8. In Heroku navigate to Settings, Config Vars.
 Set your IP and PORT.
 9. Now when you Open App from Heroku you should see your test page.

-#### Connect Flask To MongoDB Atlas
+#### 6. Connect Flask To MongoDB Atlas
 1. Install library in the terminal *pip3 install flask pymongo*
 2. Install new connection string in the terminal *pip3 install dnspython*
 3. Add additional imports to app.py
 4. To set up your MongoDB connection during testing use these [instructions](https://github.com/TiffanyDonner/paw-purfect-planner/blob/master/static/readme/environment-variables-gitpod.pdf) to keep your database environment variables secret.
 4. Create Templates folder and initial html file, events.html, and start building your website.

-Last...
+#### 7. Last...
 Remember to add your MongoDB environment variables to Heroku to complete the deployment.
+1. In Heroku navigate to Settings, Config Vars.
+2. Set your MONGO_URI and environment variables.

 ## Credits
 - Code Institue, [TaskManager Lesson](https://github.com/Code-Institute-Solutions/TaskManager): For basic event Function